POS-IOS-I-OBEBOS/-8/README.md

 pyinstaller --onefile bot.py
 ```

-The resulting `dist/bot.exe` will behave the same as running `python bot.py`.
+The resulting `dist/bot.exe` behaves like running `python bot.py`.
+After
-When started a console window will appear asking for configuration data on first
+launching, the configuration window is shown and then a separate log window
-run and showing log messages while the bot is running.
+displays all actions while the bot is running.

 The admin panel is opened with `/admin` and uses a custom keyboard.
 It lets
 administrators view/edit group links, change the welcome message and user button